Kwade is a freelance writer who is always in pursuit of education. He feels every subject is fascinating and worth study.

-One important argument from both sides is whether or not police are there to keep us safe.
-We're going to take a whole article discussing just that.
+One important argument from both sides of the gun control debate is whether or not police are there to keep us safe.

-Before I go any further I want to take this chance to share some of my own background.
-It's important because it ties directly to my own motivations for my views.
 When I was a kid, my father was a deputy sheriff.
 Since my earliest memories, I've had it drilled into me that police are there to keep us safe.
-When he was no longer a police officer, after moving to a new state, we still had family friends who were police.
-I've had neighbors who were police.
+When he was no longer a police officer, we still had friends and neighbors who were police.
 My mother dated police (after their divorce).
 I thought about joining the police force myself because I really respect the badge and the idea of protecting others.

 I grew up in a different world.
 My generation grew up with television, school, and every other influence in our lives telling us "find an officer if you're ever in trouble."
 Society as a whole pushed the idea that all emergency workers are always the good guy.
 There were still bad cops but the expectation was different.
 The media didn't push the stories about bad cops the way it does today.
 There was this sense of expectation about the protectors of our society.
 Danger didn't lurk around every corner.
 We drank out of the hose and played outside without fear of kidnapping.
 The world was safe, and it was because cops are the good guy.